Quantum jump Monte Carlo simplified: Abelian symmetries: Examples

 To construct a weakly symmetric representation we can consider the symmetric Hamiltonian $H$ and introduce \emph{collective plane-wave jump} operators,

-for which $\mathcal{T}( \Tilde{J}_{k\alpha} )= e^{i \frac{2\pi k}{N}}\Tilde{J}_{k\alpha}$ [cf.~Eq.~\eqref{eq:weakR}].
-Eq.~\eqref{eq:Jwave} leaves the master operator unchanged as a Fourier transform (a unitary transformation) of the jump operators.
-For a single type of jump operators (a redundant index $\alpha$), asymmetric jump operators (with $k<N$) in Eq.~\eqref{eq:Jwave} are uniquely defined (cf.~Sec.~\ref{sec:R_non}).
+where $q$ denotes a quasimomentum and $\mathcal{T}( \Tilde{J}_{q,\alpha} )= e^{i \frac{2\pi q}{N}}\Tilde{J}_{q,\alpha}$ [cf.~Eq.~\eqref{eq:weakR}].
+Equation~\eqref{eq:Jwave} leaves the master operator unchanged as a Fourier transform (a unitary transformation) of the jump operators.
+For a single type of jump operator (a redundant index $\alpha$), asymmetric jump operators (with $q<N$) in Eq.~\eqref{eq:Jwave} are uniquely defined (cf.~Sec.~\ref{sec:R_non}).

+A symmetric basis can be determined as follows.
+For a local basis of the system chosen as product states of identical subsystem bases, each element belongs to a cycle of a length $l$ under the translation symmetry, where $l$ divides $N$.
+The plane-wave superpositions of the basis elements with quasimomenta $q_l$ corresponding to that cycle are eigenstates of $T$ corresponding to eigenvalues $e^{i 2\pi q_l /l}$, where $q_l=0,1,...,l-1$, so that the effective quasimomenta is $q=N q_l /l$.
+Therefore the dimension of a symmetry subspace indexed by $q$ equals the number of cycles with lengths $l= N/d_q$, where $d_q$ is a common divisor of $q$ and $N$ [cf.~Figs.~\ref{fig:example_scaling}(a) and~\ref{fig:example_trajectories}(c)].

-For \emph{local dissipation}, the collective jump operators in Eq.~\eqref{eq:Jwave} are \emph{sparse} in a basis of translationally symmetric states constructed as follows.
-For a local basis of the system chosen as product states of identical subsystem bases, each element belongs to a cycle under the translation symmetry of a length that divides $N$, and the basis elements corresponding to that cycle are replaced by translationally symmetric states constructed as their plane-wave superpositions (of at most $N$ local states).
-In such a basis, matrices for a collective plane-wave jump operators in Eq.~\eqref{eq:Jwave} being linear combinations of $N$ local jump operators, feature at most $N^3 z_\alpha$ non-zero elements in each column, where $z_\alpha$ is the maximal number of non-zero entries in columns of the matrix for a local jump of type $\alpha$ in the local basis.
+For \emph{local interactions and dissipation}, the effective Hamiltonian and collective jump operators in Eq.~\eqref{eq:Jwave} remain \emph{sparse} in the translationally symmetric basis constructed above [cf.~Figs.~\ref{fig:example_scaling}(b),~\ref{fig:example_scaling}(c), and~\ref{fig:example_trajectories}(d)-\ref{fig:example_trajectories}(f)].
+Indeed, the basis elements are superpositions of at most $N$ local states.
+Thus, in such a basis, a matrix for the effective Hamiltonian features at most $N^2 z$ nonzero elements in each column, where $z$ is the maximal number of nonzero entries in columns of the matrix in the local basis.
+Similarly, collective plane-wave jump operators in Eq.~\eqref{eq:Jwave} being linear combinations of $N$ jump operators feature at most $N^3 z_\alpha$ nonzero elements in each column, where $z_\alpha$ is the maximal number of nonzero entries in columns of the matrix in the local basis for a jump of type~$\alpha$.
+For a local Hamiltonian $H$ and local jumps $J_{j,\alpha}$, $z$ and $z_\alpha$ are independent from $N$.